aviratna/autoscaling/README.md

 # Autoscaling
 Autoscaling for opensource container platform like VMWare Integrated container

+It can be used as an extension for kubernetes autoscaling and Ingress.

 There is a need for autoscaling solution which is configurable, data driven, policy based, supports multi-cloud which can be configured with parameters other than CPU, Memory etc

 **Features:**